dominodatalab/domino-code-assist-docs/docs/snippets/snippets-working.md

 ## Snippet Format

-LCA looks for snippets in a `snippets/` folder in the root of the repository or project.
+Code Assist looks for snippets in a `snippets/` folder in the root of the repository or project.
 Any `.py` (Python) or `.R` files below this folder will be loaded as snippets.
-The sub-folder structure will be maintained in the LCA menu.
+The sub-folder structure will be maintained in the Code Assist menu.
 See, for example, the folder structure illustrated below.

 <pre>
  ├── .git